 - Biometrics electrogoniometers from Motion Lab Systems

 - GAITRite® gait analysis system

 - Parvo® metabolic system with ECG, CosMed® portable metabolic system, treadmill, Lode electronically braked adult and pediatric cycle ergometers, Monark cycle ergometer, blood draw chair, and YSI Glucose/Lactate analyzer system

 Research Support: The ATSU Sponsored Programs office provides extensive research support for acquiring external research funding, from pre-award assistance in finding an appropriate funding opportunity and developing the award application, to post-award assistance and grants management.
 Additionally, ATSU offers a number of internal competitive grant awards to support faculty, interns, fellows, and students in launching pilot studies that will better prepare them to undertake larger, external grant funding.

 A.T.
-Still University Center for Occupational and Physical Therapy: A teaching center for ATSU’s occupational and physical therapy students that offers pro bono treatment services under the supervision of faculty for a wide variety of conditions http://atsu.edu/ot-pt-center
+Still University Center for Occupational and Physical Therapy: A teaching center for ATSU’s occupational and physical therapy student that offers pro bono treatment services under the supervision of faculty for a wide variety of conditions http://atsu.edu/o-pt-center

 Residency Education: Faculty with board specialty certifications in orthopedic or neurologic rehabilitation are involved with teaching, mentorship, and continuing education offerings in our accredited residency programs.

 ATSU is a fully-accredited graduate health professions institution.
 As the founding school of Osteopathic Medicine, ATSU is committed to the integration of body, mind and spirit.
 Additional information can be obtained from our website at www.atsu.edu.

 Interested applicants should: Complete an application online at atsu.edu/ashs-1763 and include a cover letter, curriculum vita, names and contact information of three professional references to: